aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/paragraphformat/wordWrap/_index.md

 ## ParagraphFormat.wordWrap property

-If this property is ``False``, Latin text in the middle of a word can be wrapped for the current paragraph.
+If this property is ``false``, Latin text in the middle of a word can be wrapped for the current paragraph.
 Otherwise Latin text is wrapped by whole words.